chrisjeng/chrisjeng.github.io/README.md

 # TODO
 - (Open) Special deaths (overeating, heartbroken, starving)
-- (Chris) Clip the music correctly so that it can loop
+- (Chris) Clip the music at a nice spot so that its compatible to looping.
+Right now, the end of the music fades, so this doesn't make for good looping.

 # Links to the game